Skip to main content

 Cryptographic verification proves that the data has not changed since certification and that the certification happened when it claims.
 It does not prove that the underlying data was correct in the first place.
 If a writer's IPI number was wrong when certified, the fingerprint faithfully records the wrong number.

-This is why the rating methodology — the process by which TrackForge enriches, validates, and scores metadata — is equally important.
+This is why the rating methodology and rating input scoring schedule are equally important.
 The cryptographic layer ensures the assessment is tamper-proof and verifiable.
-The methodology ensures it is rigorous.
+The methodology and scoring schedule explain how TrackForge projects evidence into leakage state, row risk points, catalogue caps, and an AAA-D rating.

 Together, they provide something that has never existed in the music rights market: a standardised, verifiable, and comparable assessment of catalogue quality.